 Instead, death is personified as La Catrina: a thing worth acknowledging and a reminder to celebrate the lives of those who have passed, instead of only mourning them.
 On this day especially, we are reminded that in death, we’re all equal, and since she’s coming for all of us at some point or another, we may as well fête the moment with her.

-As Día de los Muertos looms right around the corner, we’re starting to get in the mindset of celebrating, and we’re reminded that life is always worth honoring.
+As Día de los Muertos occurs today, we’re in the mindset of celebrating, and we’re reminded that life is always worth honoring.
 So however you celebrate, we hope you have a chance to remember your loved ones and enjoy the festivities involved.